Professor of Surgical Science and Practice

-Peter has been Reader (Assistant Professor) in surgery at University of Oxford since 2004.
-He graduated from Aberdeen University and underwent surgical and academic training in Glasgow, before becoming Senior Lecturer at Liverpool University in 1992.
-His early research work was on cancer metastasis and gastrectomy technique, however he has since become interested in patient safety, and founded the QRSTU research group, which is dedicated to studies of quality and safety interventions in surgery.
+Peter's early research work was on cancer metastasis and gastrectomy technique.
+However, he has since become interested in patient safety and founded the QRSTU research group which is dedicated to studies of quality and safety interventions in surgery.

 Current work is funded by a Programme Grant from the NIHR, and involves a synthesis of aspects of the LEAN and CRM interventions to optimise safety performance in surgery.